jonlpersson/ed-latimore/site/_posts/2024-01-22-8-counterintuitive-strategies-to-make-a-relationship-last.md

 ## Politics are overrated

-> *“As Nadia drove her date back home, he revealed he had not voted during the 2016 presidential election because he had not liked either candidate, former President Trump or the Democratic nominee Hillary Clinton.* &nbsp; &nbsp;
+> *“As Nadia drove her date back home, he revealed he had not voted during the 2016 presidential election because he had not liked either candidate, former President Trump or the Democratic nominee Hillary Clinton.*
 >
 > *'And I was like, 'I'm never speaking to him again,' she said.
 'I almost kicked him out of my car.'"*

 This quote is from an article published on [The Hill](https://thehill.com/changing-america/enrichment/arts-culture/3917348-politics-are-increasingly-a-dating-dealbreaker-especially-for-women/).
 According to a 2020 poll by YouGov.com, 86% of women find it difficult to date someone of a different political affiliation.
 This happens because we use politics as a proxy indicator for someone's values and beliefs.
-On the surface, this seems like a good idea, but it's [typical first-order thinking](https://edlatimore.com/your-outrage-makes-the-media-rich/#the-streisand-effect){: target="_blank" rel="noopener"}&nbsp;and lazy.
+On the surface, this seems like a good idea, but it's [typical first-order thinking](https://edlatimore.com/your-outrage-makes-the-media-rich/#the-streisand-effect){: target="_blank" rel="noopener"} and lazy.

 While other countries have more political parties to support, The United States has two parties.
-Most people don't support every policy and stance endorsed by the party, but they have to pick someone.&nbsp;
+Most people don't support every policy and stance endorsed by the party, but they have to pick someone.

 Typically, a person supports the person who most strongly aligns with the issue they feel the most strongly about and considers the other stuff the collateral damage since there's no way to throw out the bathwater without the baby.
 Or, in the case of Nadia's date (and many other people), they support no one.